1.800.557.2841

 India's culture weaves through its daily lives, from its greetings, clothing, and food, to its festivals, religious customs, and martial arts.
 Even as the country has progressed in areas of science and technology, the people have remained faithful to tradition.
 This can be attributed to the fact that most Indians regard the family as an important social unit and celebrate festivals with close and extended family.

-Indians worship animals as deities.
-The cow is the most sacred of all, worshipped as Mother Earth.
+Hindu Indians worship animals as deities.
+The cow is the most sacred of all, representing Mother Earth.
 That said, the country has a large meat-eating population and hotel menus feature a long list of meats, although a few serve only vegetarian dishes.

 Travel Stories